genome/bfx-workshop/lectures/week_07/cloudbuild-docker-tutorial.md

 When you're all done, do some cleanup (cloud storage isn't free!)
 From a Cloud Shell Terminal, remove your filder within the BFX Workshop scratch space:

-NOTE: `$USER_CLEAN` should be set in our Cloud Shell Terminal environment.
+NOTE: `$USER_CLEAN` should still be set in our Terminal environment from earlier.
 ```
 gsutil rm -r gs://icts-precision-health-bfx-workshop-scratch/$USER_CLEAN/
 ```